mne-tools/mne-python/README.rst

 About
 =====

-MNE is a python module for processing MEG and EEG data.
+MNE is a Python module for processing MEG and EEG data.

 It is a project initiated: